Linear-Quadratic Optimal Control in Maximal Coordinates: Simulation

-Three sources of disturbances were applied to the nominal system: white Gaussian noise ($\mu=0,\,\sigma=2$) was added to the control input, the prismatic and revolute joints were impacted by viscous friction ($k=0.1$), and the masses and inertias of cart and poles were distorted by multiplying uniformly distributed ($[0.9,1.1]$) perturbation factors.
+As disturbances, white Gaussian noise ($\mu=0,\,\sigma=2$) was added to the control input, viscous friction ($k=0.1$) to the prismatic and revolute joints, and uniformly distributed ($[0.9,1.1]$) perturbation factor was multiplied to the masses and inertias of cart and poles.
 Additionally, the initial configurations of cart and poles were uniformly distributed ($[-0.1,0.1]$) around the nominal initial configurations.
-For each of the two controllers, 1000 runs were observed.
+For both controllers, 1000 runs were observed.